kubernetes/examples/staging/volumes/azure_disk/claim/README.md

 ## How does it work?

 ### Managed Disks
 The entire experience is offloaded to Azure to manage disks:storage accounts.
 You can use PVC (Kubernetes will automatically create a managed disk for you).
-Or you can you use an existing disk as PV in your PODs/RCs
+Or you can use an existing disk as PV in your PODs/RCs

 > Note: as a general rule, use PV disks provisioned in the same Azure resource group where the cluster is provisioned.

 ### Blob Disks
 Blob Disks works in two modes.
-Controlled by #kind# parameter on the storage class.
+Controlled by *kind* parameter on the storage class.

 ### Dedicated (default mode)
 When *kind* parameter is set to *dedicated* K8S will create a new dedicated storage account for this new disk.
 No other disks will be allowed in the this storage account.
 The account will be removed when the PVC is removed (according to K8S PVC reclaim policy)